CosmicFinisher/CosmicLexicon.Foundation/docs/research/high_level_test_strategy_report.md

 ## Conclusion

-This high-level test strategy provides a roadmap for ensuring the quality and reliability of the OpenEchoSystem.Core library.
+This high-level test strategy provides a roadmap for ensuring the quality and reliability of the ConsmicLexicon.Foundation library.
 By adhering to the guiding principles and implementing the recommended test types and scenarios, we can build a stable, well-documented, and maintainable foundation for other projects.